 What to Do When Your Check Engine Light Comes On

 The first thing to do when your check engine light comes on is to stay calm.
 The check engine light is part of your onboard diagnostics system and can mean a variety of things.
-Panicking can affect the safety of your passengers and create a hazard for other drivers.

-Before pulling over and immediately calling a tow truck, try restarting your vehicle.
+Before pulling over and calling a tow truck, try restarting your vehicle.
 If you notice the check engine light is on while you're driving you'll want to pull over and shut the vehicle down safely.
-Waiting a few moments and then turning the vehicle back on can sometimes fix any glitches or issues with your computer system.
+Waiting a few moments and then turning the vehicle back on can sometimes reset any glitches or issues with your computer system.

 Solid Check Engine Light vs. Flashing Check Engine Light or Performance Loss